-Be on the lookout for the telltale signs of a UTI above.
-But, the truth is that 2 to 11 percent of pregnant women don’t experience any symptoms.
+Be on the lookout for these telltale signs of a UTI.
+But the truth is that 2 to 11 percent of pregnant folks don’t experience any symptoms.

 When to see a doctor

-Proper prenatal care is key to staying on top of any health concerns, including a UTI.
+Proper prenatal care is key to staying on top of any health concerns, including UTIs.

 See a doctor right away if you experience any of the symptoms typically associated with UTIs.
-With quick attention, you can nip it in the bud and get back to concentrating on how to decorate the nursery.
+If you catch the infection early, you can nip it in the bud and get back to concentrating on how to decorate the nursery.

-If a UTI isn’t treated, it can spread to the kidneys.
+If a UTI isn’t treated, it can spread to your kidneys.
 Symptoms of a kidney infection tend to be more severe and can include:

 - mid-back pain